The IT sector

 • IT innovators - Companies in this business sector are at the forefront of IT research and development (R&D). e.g. Apple and Microsoft.

-• Everyone else - including financial services, retail, telecommunications, including mobile and broadband services, public sector, manufacturing & games development.
+• Sectors which use IT - including financial services, retail, telecommunications, including mobile and broadband services, public sector, manufacturing & games development.

 Find out more